Q. What are high risk substances?

 Q. Can Biobot identify individuals from wastewater samples?

 No. Chemical analysis of samples does not produce any personally identifiable information.
 Wastewater aggregates all human waste in a community (one sample is usually representative of thousands of people), naturally anonymizing each sample.
+Please see our wastewater code of conduct for more information.

 Q. Does Biobot make customer high risk substance wastewater data public?